Leozhou0724/Animal_crossing_pixel_painting/README.md

 # Animal_crossing_pixel_painting
-Converter an image to a pixel image and a pixel image in animal crossing color table
+Convert an image to a pixel image and a pixel image in animal crossing color table

 Yuhang Zhou